MLTSHP/mltshp-patterns/CONTRIBUTING.md

 The output of this project is CSS patterns and components.
 We generate that CSS using Sass and PostCSS.

-The CSS depends on JSON tokens, which are converted into CSS custom properties and Sass variables using a tool called [Style Dictionary](https://amzn.github.io/style-dictionary/).

-And finally, we use [Storybook](https://storybook.js.org/) to preview, test, and develop our CSS components in isolation without worrying about app specific dependencies and requirements.

 #### What PostCSS Plugins do We Use?

 Our PostCSS setup is minimal.
 We're running [postcss-inline-svg](https://www.npmjs.com/package/postcss-inline-svg) to convert SVGs in the CSS into inline code, and we're running [cssnano](https://cssnano.co/) to minify the final output.

-#### How do Design Tokens Work?

-[Design tokens](https://amzn.github.io/style-dictionary/#/tokens) are stored in JSON files in the `src/tokens/` directory.
-The build process will automatically translate the tokens to the formats we're consuming, such as CSS custom properties.

-#### How do Storybook Stories Work?

-Need help with how Storybook works?
-Check out the [Storybook Docs](https://storybook.js.org/docs/react/get-started/why-storybook).

 #### Linting